y3v4d/cocos-admob-integration/README.md

 ## Java

 All modifications were performed inside the `native/engine/android` directory, since it's the only way for now to modify the Android build without needing to rewrite the changes every build.
-For the purpose of the showcase, test application id and ad id is used.
-In the real project, these values should be replaced with real ids.
+For the purpose of the showcase, test Application ID and Ad ID are used.
+For the release of the real project, these values should be replaced with real IDs.

 There are two functions registered in the `AppActivity.java` that can be invoked by Typescript:
 - `loadInterstitial` - function that will load the interstitial ad and inform the Typescript of the status by using `loadInterstitialCompleted` bridge function.
 Invokes `loadInterstitial` function.